-- A. Graham Architectural offers the Dual Action Window with an adjustable hinge system. - B. Once the window is installed, look at the margin between the vent and the frame (See Figure #13).
+- A. Graham Architectural offers the Dual Action Window with an adjustable hinge system. - B. Once the window is installed, look at the margin between the vent and the frame (See Figure #15).
 If the margin is not even around the perimeter of the vent, the window will need adjustment.
 Determine which direction the vent needs the adjustment.
 The vent needs uniformly centered in the frame. - C. If the vent needs adjusted up or down, open the vent to access the hinges.
-Use a hex key to adjust the hinge as shown in Figure #14. - D. If the bottom of the vent needs adjusted side to side, open the vent to access the bottom hinge.
-Use a hex key to adjust the bottom hinge as shown in Figure #15.

-E. If the top of the vent needs adjusted side to side, open the vent to access the top hinge.
 Use a hex key to adjust the hinge as shown in Figure #16.

+D. If the bottom of the vent needs adjusted side to side, open the vent to access the bottom hinge.
+Use a hex key to adjust the bottom hinge as shown in Figure #17.